omerfuk/omerfuk/README.md

 21 y/o third year computer engineer candidate who learns every day, is open to innovation and has a research spirit.

-I am currently looking for a job or internship program as an iOS Developer.
+I am currently looking for a job as an iOS Developer.
 Currently learning UIKit & SwiftUI, You can review my projects and studies.
 Feel free to contact me from : kilicaslanomerkuf@gmail.com